sagemathinc/cocalc-doc/source/getting-started.rst

 .. _ft-info:

 * |settings| **Info** - This panel offers a consolidated view of real-time activity within the current project.
-Use the Help button at upper right for details about this extremely useful panel.
+Use the Help toggle above the Memory column for details about this extremely useful panel.
 You can view use of CPU, memory, and disk space.
 There is a list of running processes, showing resource use by each and allowing you to terminate non-essential processes.

 .. note::